 In one of our first articles we went over 5 amazing facts about diesel fuel.
-In today’s article we will be continuing where we left off as we go into the specifications of the diesel engine.
-What makes them different from standard gasoline engines, and what role they play on the current economy.
+In today’s article, we will be continuing where we left off as we go into the specifications of the diesel engine.
+What makes them different from standard gasoline engines, and what role they play in the current economy.
 It’s not privileged information to know that there are a great many industrial vehicles and equipment that use diesel engines and fuel as a main source of functionality.
-Why is it that we use two different engines in our economy?

-Diesel and gasoline engines are a lot more a lot more alike than you would think.
-Theoretically they function the same; they both combust chemical energy fro fuel. they both turn that energy into mechanical energy by moving pistons within a cylinder.
+Diesel and gasoline engines are a lot more alike than you would think.
+Theoretically, they function the same; they both combust chemical energy for fuel. they both turn that energy into mechanical energy by moving pistons within a cylinder.
 This repetitive circular motion is what causes your wheels to move your vehicle forward.
 The difference in these engines is not their function exactly, but rather the way the fuel is combusted and how oxygen is involved.

-For gasoline engines, air and fuel are injected into the combustion chamber together .
-Then they are both pressurized, finally the fuels are ignited by the spark plug to cause the reaction.
+For gasoline engines, air and fuel are injected into the combustion chamber together.
+Then they are both pressurized, finally, the fuels are ignited by the spark plug to cause the reaction.
 In diesel engines, the air is pressurized in the chamber before fuel is injected.
-As air temperature rises with pressure once the pressure threshold is reached a combustion is achieved and all the benefits that come with it.
+As air temperature rises with the pressure once the pressure threshold is reached combustion is achieved and all the benefits that come with it.

 The diesel engine differs in other ways as well, cylinders are larger to capture more air to be combusted.
 Because the temperature of air must reach a critical level for combustions to take place sometimes in colder weather it gets difficult to reach an appropriate level.
 Combustion engines contain what is known as a “glow plug”.
 These heating wires keep the combustion chamber at an appropriate temperature during the cold seasons when starting a diesel engine would fail from a Cold Start.

 In a standard gasoline engine, the combustion process is as follows.